ericsoonyoulkwon/ericsoonyoulkwon.github.io/index.md

-Senior Financial analyst

-Data Analytics and Data Science
+Senior Financial analyst - Data Analytics and Data Science

-Fan of Process Improvement
+Fan of Process Improvement and Personal Development

-Personal Development